MicrosoftDocs/mobile-blazor-bindings/mobile-blazor-bindings/migrate/preview1-to-preview2.md

 ...
 ```

+> [!NOTE]
-Note: If you have made other modifications or renamed content, please adjust the code as appropriate.
+   > If you have made other modifications or renamed content, please adjust the code as appropriate.
 The critical changes are to use the new `MobileBlazorBindingsHost`, setting the `MainPage` to a `ContentPage`, and passing in the `parent: MainPage` parameter.

 ## Update main .razor file to use a ContentView